marciohssilveira/gfs_soundings/README.md

 # Plotting Skew-T/Log-P diagrams using GFS output data
-Through loops, the script perform queries onto the GFS latest run dataset (plus forecasts at given time) and plots the vertical variation of temperature, humidity and wind on a SKEW-T/LOG-P.
+The script perform queries onto the GFS latest run dataset (plus forecasts at given time) and plots the vertical variation of temperature, humidity and wind on a SKEW-T/LOG-P.